Skip to main content

 Auburn, Kentucky · FDIC Cert #284

-Auburn Banking Co is an FDIC-insured bank (Certificate #284) with $138M in total assets and $120M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Auburn Banking Co, an FDIC-insured bank (Certificate #284) with $138M in total assets and $120M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Auburn, Kentucky, the bank maintains a Tier 1 capital ratio of 10.59% (Well-Capitalized) and a nonperforming loan ratio of 0.11%.
-BankHealthData assigns a composite Health Grade of B (74/100).
+BankHealthData assigns a composite Health Grade of B (74/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Auburn Banking Co (FDIC cert 284) is a community bank — $138M in total assets, $120M in deposits, serving the Auburn, Kentucky area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.